MauroDataMapper/docs/docs/installing/docker-install.md

 ```

 If you run everything in the background use `Kitematic` to see the individual container logs.
-You can do this if running in the foreground and its easier as it splits each of the containers up.
+You can do this if running in the foreground and it is easier as it splits each of the containers up.

 If only starting a service when you stop, the service docker will **not** stop the dependencies that were started to allow the named service to start.